clunion/shardoverse/README.md

 ### Install git for Msys2
 as described at: [`git: Install-inside-MSYS2-proper`](https://github.com/git-for-windows/git/wiki/Install-inside-MSYS2-proper)

+#### In short:
+- Edit the pacman configuration file of Msys2: pacman.conf
+- add the git-for-windows-**mingw32** for mingw64 in the strangely twisted way described there
+- add and accept their signing-keys
+- update Msys2 repeatedly by using ```pacboy update``` untill there is nothing more to update
+- install git via: ```pacboy sync git:x git-doc-html:x git-doc-man:x git-extra: curl:x```

 ### Just for fun, we'll not really need this
     pacman -S mingw-w64-x86_64-vulkan-devel